How To Reduce Inheritance Tax?

 Hold these exempt assets for inheritance tax payable.
 It reduces by £80,000.
 For assets to qualify for this exemption these conditions need to be satisfied:

-• The exemption only applies for certain types of assets
+• The exemption only applies to certain types of assets

-• Assets need to held for the least period before the date of death.
+• Assets need to be held for the least period before the date of death.

 Some of these exempt assets are as follows: